Hamilton's optical-mechanical analogy: History

 In the opinion of Léon Rosenfeld, a close colleague of Niels Bohr, "...
 Schrödinger [was] inspired by Hamilton's beautiful comparison of classical mechanics and geometrical optics ..."

 The first textbook in English on wave mechanics devotes the second of its two chapters to "Wave mechanics in relation to ordinary mechanics".
 It opines "... de Broglie and Schrödinger have turned this false analogy into a true one by using the natural Unit or Measure of Action, h, .... ...
 We must now go into Hamilton's theory in more detail, for when once its true meaning is grasped the step to wave mechanics is but a short one—indeed now, after the event, almost seems to suggest itself."

 According to one textbook, "The first part of our problem, namely, the establishment of a system of first-order equations satisfying the spacetime symmetry condition, can be solved in a very simple way, with the help of the analogy between mechanics and optics, which was the starting point for the development of wave mechanics and which can still be used—with reservations—as a source of inspiration."

 Recently the concept has been extended to wavelength dependent regime.

+Optics, oceanology and QM

+The analogy between the three fields of optics, oceanology and quantum mechanics can be summarized in the following table.
+The first row shows the full wave equations from optics, oceanology and QM, namely the Helmholtz equation, the PDE governing the sea surface elevation $\eta$ and the Schrödinger equation respectively.

+The second row is the first order WKB approximation, i.e. the slowly varying amplitude variation and the equations obtained are the Eikonal equation of optics and oceanology and the Hamilton-Jacobi equation.

+The third row is the second order WKB approximation and the equations obtained are the transport of intensity equation in optics, the wave energy equation in oceanology and the Liouville equation.